pjtsearch/anscroll/README.md

 Anscroll.js is a simple jquery program for creating the android scroll to bottom effect for the web.
 It is completely free and open source.

 # How to contribute
-Send issues and create pull requsts
+Send issues and create pull requsts.